 |Disability Rights Education and Defense Fund (DREDF)|

-DREDF is an organization that fights for the civil and human rights of people with disabilities.
+This national organization fights for the civil and human rights of all people with disabilities.

 |Equal Employment Opportunity Commission|